 The principal activity of AHEL is to act as a holding company of AIG UK and AIG Israel.
 AHEL is a UK registered and domiciled company.
 AIG UK is the legal entity for AIG's UK General Insurance activities.
-AIG has a history of over 60 years in the UK, where we are one of the largest companies specialising in the UK business insurance market.

-As at 30 November 2022, AHEL held 100% of the ordinary shares in AIG UK and AIG Israel.
+As at 31 December 2024, AHEL held 100% of the ordinary shares in AIG UK and AIG Israel.

-The results of AHEL for the year-ended 30 November 2022, as shown in the Financial Statements, show a loss before tax for the period of £0.2m (2021 - profit of £8.4m).
-As at 30 November 2022, total equity of the Company was £2,349m (2021 - £2,368m).
+The results of AHEL for the 12-month period-ended 31 December 2024, as shown in the Financial Statements, show a profit before tax for the period of £199.9m (2023 - profit of £200.7m).
+As at 31 December 2024, total equity of the Company was £2,361m (2023 - £2,356m).

-AIG UK is the largest insurance subsidiary contributing 82% of AHEL's aggregated net written premiums for FY2022.
-AIG UK's business segments are organised into Commercial and Consumer lines.
+AIG UK is the largest insurance subsidiary contributing 86% of AHEL's aggregated net written premiums for FY2024.
+AIG UK's business segments are organised into Commercial (including Speciality) and Retail and Personal lines.
 Commercial lines refer to products and services for the commercial and institutional customers.
-Product lines include traditional types such as general liability, property and financial lines, and highly specialised ones for political risk, cyber security and aviation.
-Consumer lines focus on customer-centric services, innovating product offerings and developing strong distribution relationships.
-Main product types in this segment are personal accident, income protection and medical expense cover.
+Product lines include traditional types such as general liability, property and financial lines, and highly specialised ones for marine energy, political risk, cyber security and aviation.
+Retail and Personal lines focus on SME package and customer-centric services, innovating product offerings and developing strong distribution relationships.
+Main product types in Personal Lines are warranty service programmes, business travel and accident and health.

-AIG Israel contributed 18% of AHEL's aggregated net written premium for FY2022.
+AIG Israel contributed 14% of AHEL's aggregated net written premium for FY2024.
 The majority of AIG Israel's business is on the consumer side, these being retail policies which are marketed, sold and serviced directly to customers either through call centres or online.
 Most of the commercial business and a small proportion of its retail business is also sold through intermediaries.

-AIG UK made a total underwriting profit of £158.5m (2021 - profit of £42.9m).
+AIG UK made a total underwriting profit of £164.2m (2023 - profit of £74.5m).

-AHEL as a group in 2022 had total investment losses of £368.9m (2021 return of £82.9).
+AHEL as a group in 2024 had total investment gains of £238.1m (2023 gain of £160.6m).
 This is made up of:

-- £504.5m unrealised losses arising primarily from corporate and government bonds over the year due to increases in market yields between 2021 and 2022; - £18.4m on realised gains arising primarily from government bonds, mutual funds and loan participations during the year; and - £117.7m investment income mostly representing the coupons and interests received or accrued over the year from corporate and government bonds.
+- £13.6m unrealised gains arising primarily from corporate bonds and mutual funds over the year due to increased market yields between 2023 and 2024: - £25.4m on realised gains arising primarily from government bonds, mutual funds and loan participations during the year; and - £199.1m investment income mostly representing the market yield accrued over the year from the fixed income portfolio.